Observations From Carter Crabtree

-Trashed Treasure: Florida’s Blue Sink Complex
+Truly Trashed Treasure: Florida’s Blue Sink Complex

 It all started with a bad storm and a dumpster.
 This is what happened.
 What a surprise.
 Not.

-By Carter Crabtree
+By Carter C. Crabtree

 For many long-time Floridians, it’s another in a string of blunder-laden stories that have compromised many of the state’s natural wonders.
 Things you just can’t buy.
-Again, you just…can’t…buy.
+Again: You.
+Just.
+Can’t Buy.

 It’s what’s nearby that makes the area strangely unique and sad.
 In fact, there doesn’t appear to be anything like it in the rest of the continental United States, according to an expert who specializes in such things.

 Near the Florida-Fowler intersection is a prehistoric wonder.
-It’s known as the Blue Sink Complex.
-The main attraction is the Blue Sink — a large sinkhole about one hundred feet in diameter.
-But, seems nobody knows about it.
+It’s the main player in this sad story.
+It’s part of what is called the ‘Blue Sink Complex’.
+It’s main attraction is a large ‘blue’ sinkhole about one hundred feet in diameter.
+Seems nobody knows much about it.
 With the exception of those, who actually know about it.

 Former Tampa Mayor Dick Greco is said to have visited the Blue Sink when he was much younger and told an amazing story.
 More on that later.

-So.
-What is the Blue Sink?
+What is the Blue Sink Complex?

 One day, by chance, he started describing a body of water near the Honda dealership on Florida Avenue.
 He called it the Blue Sink.
 He said he believed it was an ancient sinkhole, but with a difference.

-He said as a young man, David said he would go there and find Indian arrowheads and other ancient artifacts.
+As a young man, David said he would go there and find Indian arrowheads and other ancient artifacts.

 I was intrigued.

-Some months later, I started thinking about it again and did some poking around on…yes… the Internet.
+Some months later, I started thinking about it again and did some poking around on, yes, the Internet.

 “The Blue Sink is part of a highly interesting, rather unique hydro-geological feature in the entire country in that not only is it a sink, implying that water would disappear into it like a drain in the bathtub.”
-Schroeder continued, “The unique part is the blue part because, as people in Florida well know, the surface water is normally brown or nearly black.”
-Schroeder said.

 Schroeder said the water from the Blue Sink was so pure it was readily drinkable.
 “You could bottle it and sell it,” he said.

-At this juncture, it’s important to point out that the Blue Sink has another water source known as Curiosity Creek, which flows down from the north in Hillsborough and Pasco Counties.
+At this point, it’s very important to point out that the Blue Sink has another water source known as ‘Curiosity Creek’, which is narrow and flows down from the north through Hillsborough and Pasco Counties.

 You just don’t see that every day, according to Schroeder.